 South America Living Cost Index – 800 US Dollars per Month

 Finally we head to Chile and another of the best places to live in South America and another stunning backdrop.
 Santiago may not be near the Rainforest but it also boasts an Andean location with great opportunities for hiking and skiing nearby, while it’s less than two hours by road to the coastal towns of Valparaíso and Viña del Mar.

 Generally considered to be one of the safest and most developed big South American cities, Santiago has grown into a modern capital and comes with everything you might expect to find in such a place.
 From historic districts to grungy alternative barrios, Santiago has many different sides.

-In terms of costs, it ranks as one of the more expensive cities in South America, with the cost of living roughly comparable to Montevideo.
-However it’s still really quite affordable when compared to most major cities in Western Europe or North America.
+In terms of costs, it ranks as one of the more expensive cities in South America, but the cost of living has fallen slightly of late relative to many other major cities across the world.
+It’s certainly still really affordable when compared to most major cities in North America or Western Europe.

-Estimated Living Costs – 1000 US Dollars per Month
+South America Living Cost Index – 1200 US Dollars per Month

-This post on the best places to live in South America was published in January 2021.
+This post on the best places to live in South America was last updated in June 2023.